dr-robert-li/wpmcp/README.md

 - Monitor consent logs for suspicious activity
 - Keep the plugin updated to receive security patches

+## Changelog

+A complete list of changes is maintained in the [CHANGELOG.md](CHANGELOG.md) file.

+Recent changes:
+- **Version 2.0.0**: Full implementation of the Model Context Protocol standard
+- **Version 1.0.0**: Initial release with basic WordPress REST API integration

 ## License

 This project is licensed under the GNU General Public License v3.0 (GPL-3.0).